freddolino-lab/ipod/docs/main_config.md

 ### Peaks nproc

-`peaks_nproc` sets the max number of peak calling processes that can be run in parallel.
+`nproc` sets the max number of peak calling processes that can be run in parallel.

 ## epods